• Skip to primary navigation

 While IVR software may be relatively commonplace these days, there are still some important steps you can take to ensure your solution works the way it should and helps deliver flawless CX.

-Understanding the Basics
+Understanding the basics

 IVR technology can work in several different ways, with the common thread being a prerecorded voice, either a real person’s or a text-to-speech program.
-Customers most often interact with an IVR system, commonly presented as a menu of options, towards the beginning of a call — with the system collecting important information, segmenting or prioritizing the call and ultimately directing the caller to the right agent if needed.
+Customers most often interact with an IVR system, commonly presented as a menu of options, towards the beginning of a call, with the system collecting important information, segmenting or prioritizing the call and ultimately directing the caller to the right agent if needed.
 Contact centers rely on IVR software to automate these processes and make the customer journey smoother.

 With so much innovation happening in this space, it’s important that contact centers looking to add new capabilities to their existing IVR have a plan for integrating features with their existing IVR map (or make changes accordingly) in a way that’s scalable.

-Benefits of IVR
+Benefits of IVRs

-Even in the ever-changing world of contact centers, the priorities remain largely the same — to efficiently solve customer problems and queries in a cost-effective way.
+Even in the ever-changing world of contact centers, the priorities remain largely the same: to efficiently solve customer problems and queries in a cost-effective way.
 An IVR system can help achieve these goals on all fronts.

 The potential benefits of IVR done right include: